-Rosacea is a chronic skin condition characterised by a red face, and sometimes pimples.
+Rosacea is a chronic skin condition characterised by a red face, visible blood vessels in your face, and sometimes pimples.
 It typically begins as redness on the central face across the cheeks, nose, or forehead, but can also less commonly affect the neck, chest, ears, and scalp.
 Unless it affects the eyes, it is usually a harmless cosmetic condition.
 In severe cases, red veins, papules (small bumps) and pustules, red gritty eyes, burning and stinging sensations, or a red lobulated nose may develop.

 There are two common causes of Rosacea.
 Both can be treated easily and effectively using natural home remedies, rather than pharmaceutical drugs.
 It is important to establish which causes apply to you, so you can use the appropriate treatment.
 Sometimes both causes apply.

 - Overgrowth of harmful bacteria in the small intestine, often called Small Intestinal Bacterial Overgrowth, or SIBO.